D04: The Role of a Lietime

 BLEEZ: Yes.

-ZAPZOP: Okay, listen, I've got some important business to attend to, so if you just…
+ZAPZOP: Okay, listen, I've got some important business to attend to, so if—if you’ll just…

 BLEEZ: Yes, you do.